 No matter what type of outing you’re planning on, a warm and comfy base outfit is where you wanna start.
 First, dress your kiddo in a long sleeve bodysuit, pants and socks or a footed one piece (I recommend the zippered ones).
 If your little one is wearing something footless, many parents swear by these fleece booties by Zutano.

 Grab a blanket or a cover made for the baby carrier for an added layer of warmth.
 While many companies make covers that are compatible with their specific product, like this one from Ergobaby and this one from Baby Bjorn, you can also find universal carrier covers, like this one on Amazon or 7 A.M.
 Enfant.

 Infant Car Seat

 Any bunting or jacket that’s got a lot of puff is great for walks, but a no-go when it comes to the car seat.
 All that fluff and puff can compress in a collision, making the harness too loose to keep your kiddo safe.
 (Seriously, don't mess around with this one - it ain't safe.)

 In addition, any car seat cover you choose should be the “shower cap” style that goes over the top of the seat (rather than resting on the seat itself).
 You never want any material to add extra space between your baby’s back and their seat, which can interfere with the seat’s restraint system.
-Make sure that any blankets you use go over the top of car seat straps and aren’t left loose as they can create a suffocation risk.
+Make sure that any blankets you use go over the top of car seat straps and aren’t left loose, as they can create a suffocation risk.

 Any bunting that’s made of thin but warm material, like fleece, is a safe pick for the car seat, but feel free to skip it altogether and bundle your baby up OVER the straps.
 To keep your baby extra snug and cozy, you can add a car seat safe cover like the Skip Hop Stroll and Go, or the 7 A.M.
 Enfant Nido.